xtillion/venmito-template/README.md

         - What store has had the most profit?
         - Etc.
     - How can we use the data we got from the transfer file?

-    These are only suggestions.
-Please don't limit yourself to only these examples and explore in your analysis any other suggestions could be beneficial for Venmito.

 4. **Data Output**: The final output of your solution should enable us to consume the reorganized and analyzed data in a meaningful way.
-This could be, but is not restricted to, a command line interface (CLI), a database with structured schemas, a GUI featuring interactive visualizations, a Jupyter Notebook, or a RESTful API.
+This could be, but is not restricted to, a command line interface (CLI), a GUI featuring interactive visualizations, a Jupyter Notebook, or a RESTful API.
 We invite you to leverage other innovative methods that you believe would be beneficial for a company like Venmito.
 Please provide at least 2 data consumption methods, 1 for the non-technical team and 1 for the technical team.

 5. **Code**: The code for your solution should be well-structured and comprehensible, with comments included where necessary.
 Remember, the quality and readability of the code will be a significant factor in the evaluation of the final deliverable.